Modal Verification Patterns for Systems Software: Introduction

 \section{Introduction}

 Although they differ in the functionality they offer, low-level systems exhibit certain patterns of design and utilization of computing resources.
 Systems software, in general, interfaces with an underlying computing substrate such that any software system at any higher level in the software stack can (at least indirectly) utilize the resources of the machine.

 The last layer of software before the hardware is naturally critical to the correctness of an overall system, as essentially all software built on top of it assumes its correctness.
 And because hardware is complex and highly diverse, the implementation of those lowest layers of the software stack is typically intricate and naturally error-prone, despite how critical its correctness is.
 Typically systems software has, as a primary focus, the task of \emph{abstracting} from hardware details to simplify the construction of higher layers of the stack.

-Low-level systems software exhibits certain patterns in their designs, especially when interacting with computing resources.
-Exploiting certain patterns while designing software has been an important field of study.
+Interacting with computing resources is the essential point which shapes the design of low-level systems software.
+Exploiting these design choices has been an important field of study.
 This survey examines these common patterns in systems software, and their relationships to modalities.
 We believe that certain properties of modalities enable us to understand and address the verification challenges of these systems by tailoring specification and proof to the same patterns used to design the systems.